Edward Dmytryk: 1930–1940s

 Dmytryk, Scott, and Paxton then collaborated on the hugely successful thriller Crossfire (1947), for which Dmytryk received a Best Director Oscar nomination.
-He was established as RKO's leading director.
+The success of his pictures and recognition from his peers established him as RKO's leading director.

 Hollywood Ten

-After the war, many Americans were alarmed by Soviet actions in Europe and by reports of covert communist activity in the U.S. The period has been dubbed the Second Red Scare.
-The House Un-American Activities Committee (HUAC) investigated Communist Party influence in the film industry, and Dmytryk was among those called to testify about it before HUAC in 1947.
+Dmytryk was among those called to testify before the House Un-American Activities Committee (HUAC) in 1947.
 Dmytryk briefly had been a Communist Party member in 1944 and 1945.
 He was persuaded by his former party associates to join nine other Hollywood figures in a public refusal to testify.
 The Hollywood Ten were cited for contempt of Congress and sentenced to prison terms.
 Dmytryk was fired from RKO.

-Dmytryk fled to England and unofficially was ostracized.
+Dmytryk fled to England and unofficially was ostracized by the American film industry and his former friends in it.
 In England, he made two films for producer Nat Bronstein: a thriller Obsession (1949), and Give Us This Day (1949), a neo-realistic movie sympathetic to the working man, based on the novel Christ in Concrete.
 The latter movie, which was successful in Europe, was released as Christ in Concrete in the United States and quickly suppressed.
-When his passport expired, Dmytryk returned to the United States, where he was arrested and imprisoned.
+When his U.S. passport expired, Dmytryk returned to the United States, where he was arrested and imprisoned.
 He served four months and 17 days in Millspoint Prison, West Virginia.

 On April 25, 1951, Dmytryk appeared before HUAC for the second time and answered all questions.
 He spoke of his own brief party membership in 1945 and named party members, including seven film directors: Arnold Manoff, Frank Tuttle, Herbert Biberman, Jack Berry, Bernard Vorhaus, Jules Dassin, and Michael Gordon, and 15 others.
 He said that he was prompted to change his mind by the Alger Hiss case, the discovery of spies in the U.S. and Canada, and the invasion of South Korea.
 He said that John Howard Lawson, Adrian Scott, Albert Maltz, and others had pressured him to include communist elements in his films.
 His testimony damaged several court cases that others of the "Ten" had filed.

-He recounted his experiences of the period in his 1996 book, Odd Man Out: A Memoir of the Hollywood Ten.
+He recounted his experiences of the period in his 1996 book, Odd Man Out: A Memoir of the Hollywood Ten (see bibliography).